hubmapconsortium/software-docs/docs/faq.md

   - Allow other researchers access to your results.
 In this way, others may extend and interact with your scientific work.
   - Provide additional resources for creating cellular and molecular level anatomical maps of the healthy human.

 The HuBMAP consortium encourages the scientific community to provide feedback about HuBMAP dataset metadata.
-This will increase the quality and usability of community data submissions.
+This feedback helps improve the quality and usability of community data submissions.

 One of the first tools released was [Azimuth](https://azimuth.hubmapconsortium.org/), an app for reference-based single-cell analysis, that lets users annotate cell-types in their own data based on HuBMAP approaches.